actualbudget/docs/docs/actual-server-repo-move.md

 # Actual Server repository move

-In February 2025 the actual-server repository will be merged into the Actual repository.
+In February 2025 the actual-server repository was merged into the Actual repository.

 The reasons for this change are as follows: